-As Commanding Officer, Major Pilkington has a legal and ethical responsibility to protect the cadets and staff from harassment of all kinds.
+The Commanding Officer has a legal and ethical responsibility to protect the cadets and staff from harassment of all kinds.
 We will not tolerate verbal abuse by any cadet or parent who contacts a cadet, staff member or member of the Guardians of 810 Society.

 Your concerns will be addressed when brought through the proper channels.
-Any parent contacting a staff member or cadet will be advised to contact Dorothy Unruh.
+Any parent contacting a staff member or cadet will be advised to contact the Chair of the Guardians of 810.
 Parents, this is your chain of command.